KRazo777/final-project-lregi001-njaga003-krazo003-fsan003/README.md

 ## Project Description

-Why we are making this: As students we have all faced difficulties in keeping track of lists, due dates, and writing down ideas.
+Reason For Making This: As students we have all faced difficulties in keeping track of lists, due dates, and writing down ideas.
 This is why we decided to resolve this issue by creating a note taking app.
 This application will allow users to save notes into a file they will be able to access later, to view as well as edit.

 Tools/Technologies: It will utilize C++ and if time permits, we will possibly implement a GUI.
 We would use certain libraries, like time and filestream, but that will be updated as we go.